spatialos/UnrealGDK/README.md

 # The SpatialOS Games Development Kit for Unreal (alpha)
+The SpatialOS Games Development Kit (GDK) for Unreal is an Unreal Engine 4 (UE4) [plugin](https://docs.unrealengine.com/en-us/Programming/Plugins) which allows you to host your game and combine multiple dedicated server instances across one seamless game world, whilst using the Unreal Engine networking API.

+The GDK offers:
+* **Multi-server support**: leveraging our cloud platform SpatialOS (SpatialOS documentation), the GDK turns Unreal’s single-authority engine into a distributed one,  enabling you to use multiple Unreal servers to make games with more players, Actors, and gameplay systems than previously possible.
+* **An Unreal-native experience**: keeping traditional workflows and networking APIs that Unreal Engine developers are familiar with, the GDK introduces new native-feeling concepts that turn a single-authority engine into a distributed one.
+This enables the GDK to retain the functionality of the networking features Unreal offers out of the box, including transform synchronization, character movement controller, client-side prediction.
+* **Easy getting started**: we have made sure it’s easy to get started with the GDK by including a Starter Project which you can use as a tour of SpatialOS and a base for your own game, as well as a guide to porting your current multiplayer Unreal game to run on SpatialOS.

 >This is an [alpha (SpatialOS website)](https://docs.improbable.io/reference/latest/shared/release-policy#maturity-stages) release of the SpatialOS Unreal GDK, pending stability and performance improvements.
 The API may change as we learn from feedback  - see the guidance on [Recommended use](#recommended-use), below.

-The SpatialOS Games Development Kit (GDK) for Unreal is an Unreal Engine 4 (UE4) [plugin](https://docs.unrealengine.com/en-us/Programming/Plugins) made by [Improbable](.
-You can use the GDK to make use of multiple Unreal servers in a single game instance using the SpatialOS platform, unlocking the ability to implement large-scale, complex and persistent worlds.
-Find out more about the GDK in [our blogpost](https://improbable.io/games/blog/spatialos-unreal-gdk-pre-alpha).

 ----
-* [Installation and setup](https://docs.improbable.io/unreal/latest/setup-and-installing) (on the documentation website)
+* [Get started](https://docs.improbable.io/unreal/latest/content/get-started/introduction) (on the documentation website)
-* [Documentation](https://docs.improbable.io/unreal/alpha/index) (on the documentation website)
+* [Documentation](https://docs.improbable.io/unreal/latest) (on the documentation website)
 * [Development roadmap](https://trello.com/b/7wtbtwmL/spatialos-gdk-for-unreal-roadmap) (Trello board)
 * Community: [Discord](https://discordapp.com/channels/311273633307951114/339471548647866368) - [Forums](https://forums.improbable.io/) -  [Mailing list](http://go.pardot.com/l/169082/2018-06-15/27ld2t)
 ----